MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/understanding-multi-tenancy.md

 This article describes the components and services related to multi-tenancy in SharePoint Server 2013 and also provides architectural, security, operational, and management guidance to help service providers in gaining an understanding of multi-tenancy in SharePoint Server 2013 for planning, designing, building, and managing a multi-tenant SharePoint Server 2013 hosting platform.

 > [!NOTE]
-> OneDrive for Business with Yammer integration doesn't work for multi-tenancy or partitioned service applications for on-premises deployments.
+> Microsoft OneDrive with Yammer integration doesn't work for multi-tenancy or partitioned service applications for on-premises deployments.

 ## Before you begin
 <a name="begin"> </a>